-As a government program intended to promote rural community development, these loans are fairly accessible with minimal credit score requirements and low down payment options.
+As a government program intended to promote rural community development, these loans are fairly accessible with minimal credit score requirements.

 A final option to facilitate your land purchase is seller financing.
 Although this is not an option in all situations, it can be a good opportunity if the seller is motivated to complete the property sale quickly.

 Seller financing can come with risks for both parties.
 With that, it is a smart idea to get an attorney involved to finalize the terms of the deal in writing.

 Finding the right place to buy land takes a good amount of time.
 Your decision may take months so be prepared for the time it takes.
 It's also important to remember that there are many options for paying for or financing land. e.g. paying in cash, leveraging banks or credit unions, U.S Department of Agriculture loans, seller financing, and more.

 Where is the best state to buy land?

 Now that you have a better understanding of what it takes to buy land cheap, where should you buy it?
 Is there a best state to buy land?
 The answer will vary dramatically based on your unique situation and will depend on your particular wants.